Where Everything Fights Everything

 The gorilla's raw strength and physical capability dwarf the capybara's modest rodent musculature by an order of magnitude.

-Ecological impact gorilla Wins
+Ecological impact Gorilla Wins

 Capybara